 Drugstore Anti-Aging Treatments: Vitamin C (Morning)

 Vitamin C is a potent antioxidant and can help neutralize free radicals from the sun, so applying Vitamin C during the day can be extra helpful.
 Vitamin C also supports collagen production and can help reduce pigmentation and dullness and improve skin’s radiance.
-Using Vitamin C in conjunction with sunscreen can provide even better protection against damaging UV rays, as medical aesthetician Kim Chang notes this article on the benefits of adding vitamin C to your skincare routine.
+Using Vitamin C in conjunction with sunscreen can provide even better protection against damaging UV rays, as medical aesthetician Kim Chang notes in this article on the benefits of adding vitamin C to your skincare routine.

 Vitamin C is a key ingredient in any anti-aging skincare routine.
 Only recently have drugstores started carrying a selection of good Vitamin C products for the face.
 One of my favorite drugstore Vitamin C products is